jspm/jspm.org/pages/docs/integrations.md

 [Vite](https://vitejs.dev/) is architected primarily to modern ES modules workflows, making JSPM and Vite a great combination.

-With the [JSPM Vite plugin](https://github.com/jspm/vite-plugin-jspm), ddependencies are retrieved from JSPM while the project is bundled using Vite.
+With the [JSPM Vite plugin](https://github.com/jspm/vite-plugin-jspm), dependencies are retrieved from JSPM while the project is bundled using Vite.

 ```sh
 npm install vite-plugin-jspm --save-dev